matrix-org/matrix-spec-proposals/proposals/3015-room-personal-name.md

 ```

 By default this item is absent.
 It is added only when user make the personal renaming of room, and cleared if user
 remove the personal name for room (or make it empty).

 Regarding to spec, the account data's key can't be deleted, so if user wants to clean the personal name or "Reset to
 default", the value of the `m.room_name_personal` key should become empty (`{}`).

+It can be used for all types of rooms: DMs (to rename personal contacts), public rooms (to set desired personal name, eg in user's
+native language), Spaces, etc.

 # Client support